Upper Mesopotamia: Early history

 The Uruk period (c.
 4000 to 3100 BC) existed from the protohistoric Chalcolithic to Early Bronze Age period in Mesopotamia, including a section of the upper region.

 The political history of Upper Mesopotamia and Syria during the Early Dynastic Period is well known from the royal archives recovered at Ebla.
 Ebla, Mari, and Nagar were the dominant states for this period.
 The earliest texts indicate that Ebla paid tribute to Mari but was able to reduce it after it won a military victory.
 Cities like Emar on the Upper Euphrates and Abarsal (location unknown) were vassals of Ebla.
 Ebla exchanged gifts with Nagar, and a royal marriage was concluded between the daughter of a king of Ebla and the son of his counterpart at Nagar.
 The archives also contain letters from more distant kingdoms, such as Kish and possibly Hamazi, although it is also possible that there were cities with the same names closer to Ebla.
 In many ways, the diplomatic interactions in the wider Ancient Near East during this period resemble those from the second millennium BC, which are particularly well known from the Amarna letters.

 Upper Mesopotamia is also the heartland of ancient Assyria, founded circa the 25th century BC.
-From the late 24th Century BC it was part of the Akkadian Empire, then is separated into three eras: Old Assyrian Empire (circa 2050–1750 BC), Middle Assyrian Empire (1365–1020 BC), Median Empire (678-549 BC) and Neo Assyrian Empire (911–605 BC).
+From the late 24th Century BC, it was part of the Akkadian Empire (c.
+2334–2154 BC) and, after a period of regional instability, the Neo-Sumerian Empire (c.
+2112–2025 BC), before separating into three eras: Old Assyrian Empire (c.
+2025–1364 BC), Middle Assyrian Empire (c.
+1363–912 BC), and Neo-Assyrian Empire (c.
+911–609 BC).

 The region fell to the Assyrians' southern brethren, the Babylonians in 605 BC, and from 539 BC it became part of the Achaemenid Empire; Achaemenid Assyria was known as Athura.
 From 323 BC, it was ruled by the Greek Seleucid Empire, the Greeks corrupting the name to Syria, which they also applied to Aram.